Causal Rule Sets for Identifying Subgroups with Enhanced Treatment Effect: Related Work

+Subgroup discovery methods (also called pattern detection in some contexts) are used to identify groups of units that are somehow ``interesting,'' according to a measure of interestingness \citep{lemmerich2016fast}.
+In our case, an interesting subgroup is one with elevated estimated treatment effect.
+There is an extremely large body of work on subgroup discovery for non-causal problems \citep{atzmueller2015subgroup,gamberger2002expert,lavrac2004subgroup,atzmueller2006sd}.
+We will review several subfields of subgroup discovery that pertain to observational causal inference.

-There has been extensive research on subgroup analysis in the context of causal inference \cite{berger2014bayesian, imai2013estimating, su2009subgroup, wang2015causal, schnell2016bayesian,loh2015regression}.
-An earlier and classic type of methods pertains to the situation where clear \emph{a priori} hypotheses exist about which subgroups are involved in the interactions, and then statistical methods are applied to assess the hypotheses \cite{assmann2000subgroup, lagakos2006challenge}.
+\textit{Subgroup discovery with a small number of pre-defined hypotheses.} A classic type of method pertains to the situation where clear \emph{a priori} hypotheses exist about which subgroups have elevated or reduced treatment effect.
+Then statistical methods are applied to assess the hypotheses \citep{assmann2000subgroup, lagakos2006challenge}.
+For example, \cite{malhotra2019effects} and \cite{solomon2018effect} study the treatment effect on a subgroup defined by different factors such as a certain genotype.